dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 5/Problems.md

 ,\end{align*}
 \]

-and so we are simply left with the task of showing that this is justified.
+and so we are simply left with the task of showing that this is switch of integrals is justified.